Alicja-Malinowska/Meal_Planner/README.md

 1. Follow [this link](https://github.com/Alicja-Malinowska/Meal_Planner) to the Project GitHub repository.
 2. Under the repository name, click "Clone or download".
 3. In the Clone with HTTPs section, copy the clone URL for the repository.
-4. In your local IDE open Git Bash.
+4. In your local IDE open terminal.
 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL you copied in Step 3.